tinymce/tinymce-docs/general-configuration-guide/filter-content.md

 The `html5` schema is the full HTML5 specification including the older HTML4 elements for compatibility.
 The `html5-strict` schema only allows the elements in the current HTML5 specification, excluding things that are removed.
 The `html4` schema includes the full HTML4 transitional specification.

-The options above are an example of the type of configuration options in the [Content Filtering]({{ site.baseurl }}/configure/content-filtering/) configuration documentation.
+The options above are examples of the type of configuration options in the [Content Filtering]({{ site.baseurl }}/configure/content-filtering/) configuration documentation.

 ```js
 tinymce.init({